 An arithmetic expression produces a value that is of type INTEGER, REAL, DOUBLE PRECISION or COMPLEX.
-The simplest forms of arithmetic expressions of type INTEGER, REAL, DOUBLE PRECISION or COMPLEX are:
+The simplest forms of arithmetic expressions are:

 - 1. constants

 - 2. variable references

 - 3. array element references

 - 4. function references

 The value of a variable reference or array element reference must be defined before it can appear in an arithmetic expression.
 Moreover, the value of an integer variable must be defined with an arithmetic value, rather than a statement label value previously set in an ASSIGN statement.